 Customer service locations

-UW Transportation Services offices are closed to all customers.
-New protocols for in-person customer service will be implemented once offices reopen.
-Please see our “contact us” page for virtual, phone, and in-person customer service hours of operation.
+UW Transportation Services WARF and 21 N. Park Street offices reopened August 24, 2020.
+New protocols for in-person customer service have been implemented and some “contactless” options are available.
+Please see our Contact Us page for virtual, phone, and in-person customer service hours of operation.

 Citation fees and other payments

 Citation appeals and fee payments were temporarily paused but are once again being collected.
-No escalation of fees will occur until in-person customer service locations reopens.
+No escalation of fees will occur until further notice.

 2019-20 product refunds